John Graham Davies: Political views and controversies

 Davies is an active member of Liverpool Friends of Palestine, and a signatory of the Artists for Palestine pledge not to work in Israel.

-A member and former branch chairman of St Michael's Branch of the Labour Party within Liverpool Riverside CLP, Davies was suspended in April 2019 and was re-admitted to the Labour Party in July 2019, having been cleared of any charge of anti-semitism.
+A member and former branch chairman of St Michael's branch of the Labour Party in Liverpool Riverside CLP, Davies was twice suspended from the party after advocating for Palestine online, firstly in April 2019.
+After being re-admitted in July that year, he was again suspended in 2020 and subsequently left the Party.